-The Michigan Committee on Juvenile Justice (MCJJ) provides advice, suggestions and solutions to Governor Rick Snyder on juvenile justice issues.
+The Michigan Committee on Juvenile Justice (MCJJ) provides advice, suggestions and solutions to the Governor on juvenile justice issues.
 It works collaboratively with the Department of Health and Human Services and other agencies.
 The Committee has been instrumental in changing practices, policies, and philosophies to improve the juvenile justice system.

 The Committee distributes grants to support community prevention, intervention aftercare and reintegration services to youth.
 Other grants focus on technological advances needed to meet OJJDP data-collection and analysis requirements.

 The mission of the MCJJ is to advise the Governor on matters related to juvenile justice legislation and administration, to mobilize communities to develop and implement prevention services, and to create a strategic plan that sets standards, determines priorities and allocates funds for successful delinquency prevention and rehabilitative programs.

 The vision of the MCJJ is to be a national leader in the prevention of and treatment of juvenile delinquency.
 Through forward looking leadership, innovative programs and services, and commitment to comprehensive partnerships, the Bureau of Juvenile Justice will be instrumental in building safe and supportive communities.